 Care for Azaleas in Winter

-Azaleas in pots are far more susceptible to freezing temperatures then azaleas planted in gardens.
+Azaleas in pots are far more susceptible to freezing temperatures than azaleas planted in gardens.

-The foliage of the azalea can tolerate freezing temperatures and it is the roots that are at greater risk of frost damaged.
-This is particularly true of azaleas as they are shallow rooted and actually thrive when somewhat pot bound.
+The foliage of the azalea can tolerate freezing temperatures and it is the roots that are at greater risk of frost damage.
+This is particularly true of azaleas as they are shallow-rooted and actually thrive when somewhat pot-bound.